thenumbernine/lua-ext/README.md

 `number.tostring(n, base, maxDigits)` = Converts a number to a string, where `base` is the specified base (default 10, non-integers are valid) and `maxDigits` is the maximum number of digits (default 50).
 `number.base` = A number value specifying the default base.
 This is initialized to 10.
-`number.maxdigits` = A number value specifying the default max digts.
+`number.maxdecimals` = A number value specifying the default max decimal place digts.
 This is initialized to 50.

 This library doesn't assign `tostring` to `\_\_tostring` by default, but you can accomplish this using the following code:
 ``` lua